thenaterhood/gscreenshot/README.md

 can be found at https://code.google.com/p/gscreenshot/ while Google Code is still up and running.

-gscreenshot is licensed under the GPL.
+gscreenshot is licensed under the GPLv2.

 ## Installation